EU envoys hope for a Brexit trade deal in days, UK sees progress

 A British minister said he believed “good progress” was being made at talks but cautioned that London would not sign up to a deal that was not in its interest.

 Britain leaves the EU’s orbit on Dec.
-31, when a transition period of informal membership ends following its official departure last January, and the sides are trying to secure a deal to govern nearly $1 trillion in annual trade.
+31, when a transition period of informal membership ends following its official departure last January, and the sides are trying to secure a deal to govern nearly $1 trillion (745.60 billion pounds) in annual trade.

 The suggestion by several officials in the EU that the negotiators will soon review overall progress is widely seen as a positive sign after weeks of impasse over three main issues -- fisheries, economic fair play and settling disputes.